efarraro/krumit/_items/ThiefGlove.md

 ---
 name: Thief's Glove
-description: Your attacks have #Blitz
+description: When you flee - if this item is active, gain 1 gold
-flavor: These sticky fingered gloves make it easier to pull off a heist
+flavor: This gloves have sticky fingers.
+Useful in a pinch.
 cost: 2
 image: /images/ThiefGlove.png
 durability: 2